devguerreiro/events-nuxtjs/README.md

 ## Demo
 https://eventsnuxtjs.vercel.app

-I always try to follow the best practices of clean code :nail_care:, reusable components :recycle:, accessibility :eyeglasses:, performance :zap: and trying to make a good design :art:.
+This project will be build following the best practices of clean code :nail_care:, reusable components :recycle:, accessibility :eyeglasses:, performance :zap: and trying to make a good design :art:.

 ## About
 This will be a simple app for invite friends to events.
 That is it! :rofl:

 ### Funcionalities:
-:point_right: Login
+:point_right: Login ⌛

-:point_right: Logout
+:point_right: Logout ⌛

-:point_right: Register
+:point_right: Register ⌛

-:point_right: Send friend invitation
+:point_right: Send friend invitation ⌛

-:point_right: Remove friend
+:point_right: Remove friend ⌛

-:point_right: Event CRUD
+:point_right: Event CRUD ⌛

-:point_right: Send event invitation to friend(s)
+:point_right: Send event invitation to friend(s) ⌛

 :point_right: ...